 International Student Mentor Program

-For over a decade, the Academy of Lifelong Learning has partnered with the College to offer an International Student Mentor Program.
-Started by Professor Noriko Narita, Lecturer in Japanese, this program has been very successful in connecting international students to the local Chestertown community.
-It continues today because of committed and caring individuals such as you!!!
+The Washington College International Student Community Mentor Program has been very successful in connecting international students to the local Chestertown community for over 17 years.
+This program continues today because of committed and caring individuals in our community!

-Mentors - Click here to fill out the Mentor Questionnaire!!!!
+Mentors - Click here for the Mentor Application

 In what ways does the mentor relationship improve the international students’ lives at Washington College?

 The mentor/mentee friendship is built over time and through ongoing visits during the student’s studies at Washington College.
-Although the international students are very likely to be familiar with different aspects of U.S. culture, their perceptions of U.S.-American life have been greatly formed by television, movies and the internet.
-The reality, especially in a small town in a rural county, may not be what they expected.
-There are many reasons why international students might want to participate in the program, but many say that they would like to be part of the mentor program as they want to:
+Although the international students are very likely to be familiar with different aspects of U.S. culture,the reality, especially in a small town in a rural county, may not be as expected.
+There are many reasons why international students participate in the program, but many say that they like to be part of the mentor program to:

 - Experience “real life” in the United States